Twisted quantum doubles are sign problem-free: Introduction

-Intrinsic wavefunction non-positivity in a local basis has long been used as a test for the existence of an intrinsic sign problem.
-Intrinsic wavefunction non-positivity was first proven for the double semion phase of matter~\cite{hastings2016} and was later generalized to a large class of topological quantum field theories (TQFTs) and chiral matter~\cite{ringel2017,smith2020,golan2020, kim2022, seo2025}.
-This criteria is extremely stringent, with a recent study~\cite{seo2025} demonstrating that 398 out of all 405 bosonic topological orders up to rank 12 have intrinsic wavefunction non-positivity.
+Intrinsic wavefunction non-positivity in local bases has long been used to test for an intrinsic sign problem.
+Intrinsic wavefunction non-positivity was first proven for the double semion phase~\cite{hastings2016} and was later generalized to broad classes of topological quantum field theories (TQFTs) and chiral matter~\cite{ringel2017,smith2020,golan2020, kim2022, seo2025a}.
+This criterion is stringent: a recent study~\cite{seo2025a} finds intrinsic wavefunction non-positivity in 398 out of 405 bosonic topological orders up to rank 12.

-However, despite stoquasticity being known to not be a necessary condition for a SPF Hamiltonian, no counterexamples to these no-go arguments have been proposed.
-Recent studies~\cite{hen2019,gupta2019, hen2021a} have explored more general criteria for SPF Hamiltonians beyond stoquasticity.
-The authors propose a weaker condition, which is equivalent to requiring that the Hamiltonian can be made stoquastic by rotating each many-body basis state by a state-dependent phase (such transformations generally cannot be expressed in terms of local unitaries).
-This observation immediately calls into question the relevance of wavefunction non-positivity to intrinsic sign problems.
-Since any wavefunction can trivially be made positive by phase rotations of the basis states, the condition of stoquasticity modulo these transformations would appear to be orthogonal to the condition of wavefunction non-positivity.